 Download App

-Search ‘Minuteful - Kidney Test’ app in the App Store or Google Play, or scan the QR code on the first page.
+Search for “Minuteful - Kidney Test” in the App Store or Google Play or scan the QR code on the first page.
 If you do not own a smartphone, you can use the app on a friend’s or family member’s phone.

 Complete Test

 Open the app and meet our virtual nurse, Emily.
-She will guide you through the test step by step.
+She will guide you step-by-step through the test.

 Get Results